Born-Infeld Electrogravity and Dyonic Black Holes: Conclusions

 To explore the implications of the model on the singular behavior of the solutions, we analyzed spherically symmetric dyonic configurations.
-The electrodynamics in the anomalous case (real \(\beta\)) leads to an electric field that becomes singular at a finite radius \(r_o\), restricting the domain of the solution to \(r>r_o\), while the magnetic field keeps its Coulomb form.
-If instead the parameter $\beta$ is taken imaginary (which is allowed because only even powers of $\beta$ appear in the Lagrangian), the electric field takes the standard Born-Infeld form but the magnetic monopole is divergent at the origin.
+If $\beta$ is real in the Lagrangian, then the electric field becomes singular at a finite radius \(r_o\), restricting the domain of the solution to \(r>r_o\), while the magnetic field maintains its Coulombian form.
+If instead the parameter $\beta$ is taken to be imaginary, the electric field acquires the standard Born--Infeld form but the magnetic monopole is divergent at the origin.
 Remarkably, even though the electric and magnetic monopoles enter the field invariants $S$ and $P$ unequally, they contribute to the energy and pressure on an equal footing through the combination \(\sqrt{q^2+p^2}\), a feature that is inherited by the geometry.
-The obtained geometric solution approaches the Reissner--Nordstr\"{o}m form asymptotically (with an effective coupling replacing Newton's constant), and the family of solutions admits two, one (extremal) or no horizons depending on the mass and parameter choices.
+The obtained geometric solution approaches the Reissner--Nordstr\"{o}m form asymptotically, in the weak gravity region.
+The family of solutions admits two, one (extremal) or no horizons depending on the mass and parameter choices, with thermodynamical properties typical of this type of BHs.
+The relation mass vs.~charge for the extremal BH is similar to the one of the extremal Reissner--Nordstr\"{o}m BH if the charge is large ($\alpha<1$) but differs significantly for small charge, because the mass of the BI extremal BH goes to $M_{\text{extr}}=\beta\, c^4/(4G^{3/2})$ for decreasing charge (increasing values of $\alpha>1$).
+In this limit, the mass and the horizon radious are characterized exclusively by the fundamental constants of the theory.
+The horizon radious of this fundamental extremal BH satisfies $r_h=2GM_{\text{extr}}$, like the Schwarzschild BH.
+However, unlike the Schwarzschild BH, its mass is not an integration constant but the natural unit of mass defined by the fundamental constants of the theory; besides, its temperature is zero, as is typical of an extremal BH.

-Concerning singularities, Born-Infeld electrogravity alleviates the geometric divergences compared to the Reissner--Nordstr\"{o}m case, but nevertheless spacetime remains geodesically incomplete.
-The improvement is more pronounced in the (real $\beta$) anomalous case, in which the curvature singularity is shifted from the center to a sphere at \(r=r_o\), mitigating the pathological inverse power behavior of the Kretschmann scalar.
+With regard to the singularities, Born--Infeld electrogravity alleviates the geometric divergences compared to the Reissner--Nordstr\"{o}m case, but nevertheless spacetime remains geodesically incomplete.
+The improvement is more pronounced in the real-$\beta$ case, because the curvature singularity is shifted from the center to a sphere at \(r=r_o\), mitigating the pathological inverse power behavior of the Kretschmann scalar.
 Notably, for imaginary $\beta$ there exists a solution for which the metric becomes regular at the origin and the singularity in the Kretschmann scalar is of order $r^{-4}$.

 Finally, it would be interesting to investigate the cosmological solutions that arise from the Lagrangian considered in this work.
 In particular, in \cite{banados}, the authors analyzed a type of BI gravity and found that the corresponding cosmological solution is free from singularities.